 - Cooperate with respective foreign and international organizations, and exchange information related to combating corruption;

-- The Department of administration is responsible for providing administrative support and funding for the IAAC to perform its duties and functions in accordance with the law.
+- The Department of Administration is responsible for providing administrative support and funding for the IAAC to perform its duties and functions in accordance with the law.